 Back propagation pass

 Find the derivative by back propagation.
-We backprogragate the gradient from the right most layer to the left in one single pass.
+We back propagate the gradient from the right most layer to the left in one single pass.

-Compute the first paritial derivative ∂J∂out i ∂J∂outi from the right most layer.
+Compute the first partial derivative ∂J∂out i ∂J∂outi from the right most layer.

 J=1N ∑ i (out i −y i ) 2 J=1N∑i(outi−yi)2